splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/get-started.rst

    SignalFx Instrumentation for .NET (Deprecated) TOGGLE <sfx/sfx-instrumentation>
    Migrate from SignalFx Instrumentation for .NET <troubleshooting/migrate-signalfx-dotnet-to-dotnet-otel>

-The Splunk Distribution of OpenTelemetry .NET provides automatic instrumentation for popular .NET libraries and frameworks to collect and send telemetry to Splunk Observability Cloud.
+The Splunk Distribution of OpenTelemetry .NET provides zero-code instrumentation for popular .NET libraries and frameworks to collect and send telemetry to Splunk Observability Cloud.

 .. raw:: html